RubixML/Credit/README.md

 ```

 ### Instantiating the Embedder
-T-SNE stands for t-Distributed Stochastic Neighbor Embedding and is a powerful non-linear dimensionality reduction technqiue suited for vizualizing of high-dimensional datasets.
+[T-SNE](https://docs.rubixml.com/en/latest/embedders/t-sne.html) stands for t-Distributed Stochastic Neighbor Embedding and is a powerful non-linear dimensionality reduction algorithm suited for visualizing high-dimensional datasets.
 The first hyper-parameter is the number of dimensions of the target embedding.
 Since we want to be able to plot the embedding as a 2-d scatterplot we'll set this parameter to the integer `2`.
-The next hyper-parameter is the learning rate which we'll set to `20.0`.
+The next hyper-parameter is the learning rate which controls the rate at which the embedder updates the target embedding.
 The last hyper-parameter we'll set is called the *perplexity* and can the thought of as the number of nearest neighbors to consider when computing the variance of the distribution of a sample.
-The value `20` works pretty well for this problem.
 Refer to the documentation for a full description of the hyper-parameters.

 ```php
 use Rubix\ML\Manifold\TSNE;